 If you find yourself only watching the main terrestrial channels and not much else, it might be worth downgrading with your current provider, or switching to a free option.
 Remember; there are always streaming services such as Netflix and Prime Video to choose from that have plenty of great content at a fraction of the price of regular TV.

 5. Get a cheaper phone contract

-When choosing a new phone deal, the more you pay up front the better.
-This can be a big expense initially, but can save hundreds of pounds over the course of the contract.
+When choosing a new phone deal, the more you pay upfront the better.
+This can be a big expense initially but can save hundreds of pounds throughout the contract.

 The other aspect you can compare is what introductory deal they can offer.
 It’s not uncommon to get a freebie such as Apple Music or BT Sport for a certain amount of time.
 If you already use these subscription services, then this might save you money too if you cancel your existing account.

 Alternatively, if your contract has run out, go sim-only instead.
 This can massively reduce your costs over the year and potentially save you hundreds with the right deal.

 Depending on how far your commute is, travel can be a major expense or a minor one.
 No matter what your journey is (unless you walk or cycle), there will always be a cost attributed to getting to and from work, whether you drive, take the bus or take the train.